unfiltered/unfiltered/netty-uploads/README.md

 libraryDependencies += "net.databinder" %% "unfiltered-netty-uploads" % "0.5.4-SNAPSHOT"
 ```

-Also add a resolver for the netty snapshots repository:
+Until there is a stable release of Netty v4 we must also add a resolver for the netty snapshots repository:

 ```scala
 resolvers += "netty-snapshots" at "http://repository-netty.forge.cloudbees.com/snapshot"
 ```
+There are a couple of different ways you can use the multipart extractors depending on your plan structure.

+### For netty async or cycle plans with a chunk aggregator

+You can use the multipart extractors in your plan, you just need to import them with `import unfiltered.netty.request._`.
+With a chunk aggregator you'll be limited to a maximum file upload size of `Int.MaxValue` bytes (approx. 2GB).

 A simple example using a cycle plan which extracts the file uploads as `DiskFileWrapper`s which can then be worked with and written to disk.